 - Ingestion: Do NOT induce vomiting unless directed to do so by medical personnel.
 Get medical attention.

 - Disposal: Dispose of this material and its container at a hazardous or special waste collection point.

-- Do not remove the air hose when the puncture repair kit is being used.
+Do not remove the bottle or air hose when the puncture repair kit is being used.

 Set up the warning triangle and activate the hazard warning lights if a tyre is being sealed in a trafficked location.